 Dr Pandis is a consultant psychiatrist in NHS, London.
-He has worked in psychiatry for over 12 years and has a wide experience in psychiatry with training in general adult, rehabilitation, liaison, older adults and addictions.
+He has worked in psychiatry for over 12 years and has a wide experience in psychiatry with training in general adult, rehabilitation, liaison, older adults.

 He specialises in the assessment and management of a range of mental disorders including affective, psychotic, personality, anxiety, conversion and neurodevelopmental (ADHD) disorders.
 He has been involved in leadership and management projects within NHS leading a number of service improvement projects including audits and research and complaint investigations.